1. Please register at mtfest.com

 No more than two pieces of literature may be performed that fit the time limit for the appropriate level.
 Students may choose longer works, but playing times may not be exceeded.
 Piano Ensemble Competition registrants are required to play two selections.
 Festival participants may play one or two selections.

-Here is a list of repertoire used in 2014 which you may download as a spreadsheet for your reference: Repertoire for Piano Ensemble Festival 2014
+Here is a list of NVMTA repertoire which you may use for ideas: Repertoire Ideas for Piano Ensemble Festival

 NVMTA supports the use of published musical scores.
 If a photocopy must be used, the NVMTA Copyright Release Form, signed by a parent or teacher, must be submitted to the chairman by email or postmarked at least one week prior to the event.
 Please submit this form also for music purchased or downloaded from the internet.
 Students using photocopies (or anything resembling a photocopy), either for themselves or the judges without having provided the Copyright Release Form by this deadline, may play for comments but will not be eligible to compete.
 Partial photocopies may be used to facilitate page turns.